Defence School of Transport: Role and operations

 A Coyote Tactical Support Vehicle at the Driffield Training Area (Alamein Barracks), a satellite site of the school located near Leconfield.

 The Defence School of Transport (DST) is a tri-service organisation which forms part of the Defence College of Support.
 It teaches driver and transport management training to personnel from the British Army, Royal Air Force and Royal Marines.
 It is the world's largest residential training establishment for fleet management and driver training and provides 150 different courses on transport matters for nearly 20,000 trainees a year, with the ability to train up to 1,500 at any one time.
 It has a fleet of approximately 1,300 vehicles ranging from cars, vans and trucks to mechanical handling equipment and specialised military vehicles.

-The Driver Training Squadron (DTS) provides training so personnel can obtain the most common driving licence categories (Cat B, C, C+E, D and D1).
-The Military Driver Training Squadron (MDTS) provides driver training on military wheeled platforms such as the Land Rover Wolf and Snatch Land Rover, MAN Support Vehicles (6 and 9 tonne) and the Demountable Rack Offload and Pickup System (DROPS).
-The squadron also provides Basic Close Combat Skills (BCCS) and Anti-Ambush tactics to Royal Logistic Corps (RLC) troops.

-The Communication Information Systems (CIS) Squadron provides training to all regular and reserve Combat Service Support Arms such as the Royal Logistic Corps, Royal Army Medical Corps, Royal Military Police (RMP) and Royal Electrical and Mechanical Engineers.
-Training on a range of specialist vehicles and systems, such as the Bandvagn 206 all-terrain carrier and quad bikes is provided by the Specialist Training and (MT) Management Squadron (STMS).
+113 Driver Training Squadron provides communications training to all regular and reserve Combat Service Support Arms such as the Royal Logistic Corps, Royal Army Medical Corps, Royal Military Police (RMP) and Royal Electrical and Mechanical Engineers.
 The Squadron also provides classroom based training on policy, legislation, MT accounting, the carriage of dangerous goods and hazardous materials.
+Training on a range of specialist vehicles and systems, such as the Bandvagn 206 all-terrain carrier and quad bikes is provided by 114 Driver Training Squadron.

 25 Regiment RLC administers and manages the transition of all RLC drivers from basic training into their chosen career trade and ensures that basic soldier skills are maintained.

 Facilities

 A Land Rover Wolf at the Defence School of Transport in 2004.

-As well as the Leconfield site, there are ten satellite facilities in the south of England and a further site at Catterick in the north of England.
+As well as the Leconfield site, there are seven satellite facilities in the south of England and a further site at Catterick in the north of England, delivering licence acquisition.

 The school has 16 km of road training circuits which includes roundabouts, traffic lights, junctions, a manoeuvring area with parking bays and a purpose built 1 in 8 sloped hill.
 Training also takes place on local public roads.
 There are 26 km of cross-country training routes featuring forty artificial obstacles, two water crossings, a lake and various pools.
 Parts of the training areas reflect conditions which would be encountered on deployment in locations such as Afghanistan.

 166,000 trees were planted to create five woodlands which are used for training in concealment and camouflage.